 What is a Data Engineering Pipeline?

-A data engineering pipeline is a set of processes allowing for the efficient collection, processing, and analysis of extensive data.
+A data engineering pipeline is a set of processes that efficiently collect, process and analyze large amounts of data.

 A data engineering pipeline aims to provide valuable insights into your political campaign’s performance so that you can make better decisions.